 Thank you for your interest in the work of the Sozosei Foundation.
-A spirit of creativity imbues the Foundation’s attitudes and culture..
+A spirit of creativity imbues the Foundation’s culture and approach.

-In between those open calls, we welcome the opportunity to hear from you if your organization meets the following criteria for our decriminalization of mental illness or local philanthropy program area.
-To share an idea or concept note with us via email at [email protected].
-Please keep this submission brief (no more than 600 words) and include: a statement of need/problem to be addressed; the target population and how they may benefit; and a timeline for implementation.
-These inquiries will be reviewed within 30 days of their receipt.
+In between our open calls, we welcome the opportunity to hear from you if your organization meets the criteria for our decriminalization of mental illness or resilient communities program areas and is tax-exempt under Section 501(c)(3) of the Internal Revenue Service Code (or has a fiscal sponsor that has 501(c)(3) status).
+To share an idea or concept, please send a brief overview of your idea (no more than 600 words) to [email protected] and include: a statement of need/the problem to be addressed; the target population to be served and how they may benefit from your organization's efforts; and a timeline for implementation of your work.
+All inquiries will be reviewed within 30 days of their receipt.

 Open Call for PechaKucha Presentations

-From December 13 - 15, 2021, the Sozosei Foundation will host its Second Annual Summit on Decriminalizing Mental Illness, in Philadelphia, PA.
+From December 13 - 15, 2021, the Sozosei Foundation will host the Second Annual Summit to Decriminalize Mental Illness, in Philadelphia, PA.
 This year, the focus of the Summit is the implementation of 988 – the new national mental health hotline – and building the crisis care continuum as 988 goes live in July 2022.
 With this focus, the arc of the Summit’s three days will follow an examination of past, present, and future considerations for 988 and crisis care.

 The Foundation sought "PechaKucha" concepts from creative, curious, and innovative nonprofits and individuals whose work shows particular promise for effective 988 implementation and a robust crisis care continuum.
 You can read more about PechaKucha style presentations here and see examples from the 2020 Summit here.